 Help others get more things done with Alexa, the popular virtual assistant from Amazon, whose development was overseen by UNT anthropology major Toni Reid ('95).
 Reid has worked her way up from a recruiter for Amazon in the 1990s to her present position of vice president of the Alexa and Echo devices.

 UNT's Laboratory for Recreational Computing (LARC) is a leader in video game design, with alumni helping to create and design some of the hottest video games on the market.
 Make the gamers on your list happy with a purchase from Ghostbusters, The Last of Us and Uncharted, designed by Emilia Schatz ('01), and Star Wars for Xbox 360 Kinect and Def Jam Rapstar, overseen by Chris Bream ('00).

 Want to share an experience to remember for a gift?
 Give family members ages 50 and up a membership to UNT's Osher Lifelong Learning Institute, which offers classes, trips and events.
 Many of the instructors are current or retired UNT professors or UNT alumni.
-Friends and family members who need a break can literally break stuff at The BreakRoom in Denton, co-owned by West White ('11).
-Or give them lessons at iFly Dallas, a Frisco indoor skydiving venue, where Ryan Hooks ('16) is in charge of international business development.
+Give friends and family members lessons at iFly Dallas, a Frisco indoor skydiving venue, where Ryan Hooks ('16) is in charge of international business development.
 And if you want your office to have a fun time, your staff can learn to perform a cover song and record its own video in fewer than two hours at the team building experience at Creative Soul Music School, run by Casey Thomas (' 01) in Keller, Southlake and Watauga.